Louis Dallimore //Strength & Conditioning

 2025

-Joined the Saudi Olympic programme as Lead Strength & Conditioning, October to present.
+Joined the Saudi Olympic program as Lead Strength & Conditioning, October to present.

 2026